Skip to main content

 caucasian female child

-Tabitha, age 13
+Tabitha, age 13.

 a white house

-Tabitha's family home
+Tabitha's family home.

 According to Det.
 Jolley, after Tabitha was reported missing, law enforcement was able to determine that she had not even made it on the bus that morning.
-This meant that there was a whole window of time between approximately 8:00a.m. and 5:30p.m. that unbeknownst to her family, Tabitha had already gone missing.
+This meant that there was a whole window of time between approximately 8 a.m. and 5:30 p.m. that unbeknownst to her family, Tabitha had already gone missing.

 “Somewhere between home and the bus stop is where she came up missing,” explains Jamie.
 “She never made it to school.
 We didn’t know she did not make it to school until she did not come home on the bus that afternoon.”

-At the time of Tabitha’s disappearance, law enforcement established a command post and organized search parties utilizing cadaver dogs and aviation.
+At the time of Tabitha’s disappearance, law enforcement established a command post and organized search parties using cadaver dogs and aviation.
 The family, along with several members of the community, participated in the search for Tabitha by handing out flyers with Tabitha’s picture.

 In reviewing Tabitha’s case, Det.
 Jolley notes that there were several leads that came in from around the time Tabitha disappeared.
-According to lead reports, one witness claims to have seen Tabitha walking toward the bus stop on 15thSt. when she stopped to talk to someone in a red vehicle.
+According to lead reports, one witness claims to have seen Tabitha walking toward the bus stop on 15th St. when she stopped to talk to someone in a red vehicle.
 The witness stated that he then saw the vehicle turn around and Tabitha got in the front seat.
 Law enforcement considered this information, along with several other leads they received, but unfortunately none of those leads have led to Tabitha’s whereabouts.

 Sixteen years have gone by and law enforcement continues to actively work this case.
 Although they do not have the answers yet, they, along with Tabitha’s family, theorize as to what happened to Tabitha.
 One aspect both parties agree on is the fact that Tabitha was most likely not a runaway.

 “I don’t think that this is a runaway case for a couple of reasons,” explains Det.
 Jolley.
 “A 13-year-old girl had some cash that was left on her dresser, there were things left in her bedroom that I don’t think most 13-year-old girls would leave and she went in a direction that she would have normally gone in if she were going to school.
-I think if she were wanting to runaway she would have stayed clear of any place where someone would potentially see her.”
+I think if she were wanting to run away she would have stayed clear of any place where someone would potentially see her.”